Figuring out your personal style is the first step in creating a functional wardrobe you love.

 Who’s on your list?

 Spend some time on Pinterest.
-Create a personal style board and only pin images you love.
-Or, pin as many images you can of all the things you like, and then edit down to the ones you love.
+Create a personal style board, and “pin” all the looks you like.
+Then, and this is important, go through them and edit them down to only the ones you love.

-You might like all different styles.
-There is a difference between having an appreciation of a style and wanting to live in it.
-The pins you keep should only be the ones you want to live in.
+You may have pinned all different styles.
+But remember, there is a difference between appreciating a style and wanting to live in it.
+So the pins you keep should only be the ones you want to live in.

 - What colors show up over and again?

-Having clarity around your preferences is the first step in understanding your style and making better choices going forward.
+Having clarity around your preferences is the first step in understanding your style and making better choices in the future.

 Follow our tips on how to organize your closet in 60 minutes.

 Be ruthless.
-You’ll feel lighter when you get rid of items you don’t like/need/use.
+You’ll feel lighter when you get rid of items you don’t like, need, or use

-One of the reasons our wardrobes and style goes off the rails, is because we don’t put the proper time and strategy into shopping.
-As simple tip to follow when building your wardrobe is to only buy something you can wear three different ways.
+A simple tip to follow when building your wardrobe is only to buy something you can wear three different ways.